riQQ/Local-NLP-Backend/README.md

 Setup on phone
 ==============
-In the NLP Controller app (interface for µg UnifiedNlp) select the "Déjà Vu Location Service".
-If using GmsCore, then the little gear at microG Settings->UnifiedNlp Settings->Configure location backends->Déjà Vu Location Service is used.
+In the NLP Controller app (interface for µg UnifiedNlp) select the "Local NLP Backend".
+If using GmsCore, then the little gear at microG Settings->UnifiedNlp Settings->Configure location backends->Local NLP Backend is used.

 When enabled, microG will request you grant location permissions to this backend.
 This is required so that the backend can monitor mobile/cell tower data and so that it can monitor the positions reported by the GPS.